 New, on VICE Sports: Analysing the Martial Arts Skills of Pokémon

 L.I.
 JOE: A REAL AMERICAN HERO

 Evo has never crowned an American Street Fighter champion.
-They've come close to victory with Justin Wong and Mike Ross in recent years, but so far, no first place finishes.
+It's come close to victory with Justin Wong and Mike Ross in recent years, but so far, no first place finishes.
 Hell, even Europe got there before them, with Luffy winning the thing in 2014.
 Joe Ciaramelli was unlikely to be the man to break the Evo duck, but it didn't matter.
 ESPN needed a hook.
-They needed one US-based player to hang the broadcast on, and honestly, you couldn't dream of a better person to play that role than L.I.
+It needed one US-based player to hang the broadcast on, and honestly, you couldn't dream of a better person to play that role than L.I.
 Joe.
 A well-spoken and respectful competitor, but with skills worthy of a spot in the finals in the first place, he's everything you'd want a giant, casual viewership to see as their introduction to what a professional Street Fighter player is like.
 He was always humbled by the response of the crowd, arriving for battle wearing his bright pink backpack, a tribute to his mother who passed from breast cancer.
-ESPN hung their hat on him, flew his father in to watch from the crowd and, when he won his match against Eita in the final eight, we witnessed an eternal Evo moment to sit alongside stuff like the "Daigo parry" video.
+ESPN hung its hat on him, flew his father in to watch from the crowd, and when he won his match against Eita in the final eight, we witnessed an eternal Evo moment to sit alongside stuff like the "Daigo parry" video.
 If Street Fighter V goes from strength to strength with this mainstream exposure, L.I.
 Joe is going to have played a huge part in this.